Based on 5,598 Actual Consumer Experiences

 |No sleeping hot||b||Heat trap issues are reported by about 4% of owners.
 The pillows have small holes and interconnecting channels that create a natural ventilation system, letting body heat and moisture disperse.|

-The table below evaluates latex pillows that have 80% or higher owner satisfaction based on at least 100 consumer experiences.
+The table below evaluates latex pillows that have 80% or higher owner satisfaction based on 200+ owner experiences.
 Important: Information for firmness, loft and sleep position shows what tends to be true for owners.
 Your personal evaluation may differ.

 |Natural Latex Foam